SteeIRain/SCLocaleMergeTool/readme.md

 > [!IMPORTANT]
 > This is not my tool!
 All credit goes to, ExoAE, MrKraken, and BeltaKoda.
 I'm merely updating it for myself and anyone who cares.
 >
 > I'm using BeltaKoda's [ScCompLangPackRemix](https://github.com/BeltaKoda/ScCompLangPackRemix) as the global.ini source.
 I've also included [ExoAE's ScCompLangPack](https://github.com/ExoAE/ScCompLangPack) global.ini in a seperate folder as an alternative.
 If you prefer their extended component naming instead.
+If you have issues with your Star Citizen install directory being detected or don't need it to be.
+Use the alt .ps1 script.
 >
 > GNU/Linux Chads.
 Using you favorite text editor.
 Please ensure your final merged.ini (global.ini) is set appropriately with DOS/Windows EOL, BOM, and UTF-8 formatting.
 I've tested it on both Winblows and GNU/Linux with no issues.
 ##